-The Maritime House at Cantonment Road serves as an administrative building and clubhouse for all seafaring sailors and captains who call to port on Singapore shores.
-The commercial property is situated within a stone throw near the Keppel container port opposite the Pinnacle at Duxton housing board flats.
+The Maritime House building serves as an administrative building and clubhouse for all seafaring sailors and captains who call to port on Singapore shores.
+Physically, the commercial property is situated within a stone throw near the Keppel container port opposite The Pinnacle at Duxton housing board flats.
 It still serves visiting sailors till today, providing apartments accommodations- a home away for seafarers during their stay at the Port of Singapore.

 Maritime House is also home to a number of commercial business and an eatery all tucked into its tiny 12-floored footprint, including the Singapore Mariner’s club, Seafarer lounge and a Maritime Medical center for the sailors, having their affiliations with the Maritime Port Authority (MPA) of Singapore.

 Sailor hospitality is the name of the game here.
 The Mariners’ Corner Restaurant is a well-known hang out and dining point for sailors.
 The restaurant was founded and run by a Chinese Hainanese family, who been serving their Hainanese Western Fare since 1984.
 I had always wanted to write a review of this restaurant, having patronized it for over a decade, but hadn’t done so till now.

 The restaurant entrance is located just right beside the Maritime House main lobby entrance.
 It still maintains the cozy-dreamy family restaurant feel complete with dimly candle lit setting with tables draped with traditional table cloths dating from the early 80s.

 It is almost like going into a realm back in time.
 Remember the old Jacks place steak houses in the 90s with dim candle lit tables draped with lumberjack-style checked table cloth?
 That’s the experience you get here at the Mariners’ Corner- an experience almost extinct in fast-developing Singapore.